francoisruty/fruty_face-detection/README.md

 ### How to test

 NOTE: this has been tester on a ubuntu 16.04 machine, with a Nvidia GPU (GTI 1080), with docker, nvidia-docker installed, and all relevant drivers.
+We use in Dockerfile mxnet/python:1.4.1_gpu_cu100_py2 as base image.
+Feel free to go to https://hub.docker.com/r/mxnet/python to use a different tag, depending on your CUDA version.

 git clone https://github.com/francoisruty/fruty_face-detection.git